 You’ll need to allow around £1,200 per square metre for the building work — and, for higher specification finishes, up to £3,000 per square metre.
 If you’re adding bi-fold doors, allow £1,200 to £1,800 per metre for these.
 Bear in mind that small extensions (under 15–20 square metres) have higher costs per square metre, and that clay, peat, lots of nearby trees, or sloping ground will increase foundation costs.

-It is important that you get quotes from at least four builders.
-It is almost certain that each of the builders will provide different costs for exactly the same work using the same materials.
+It is important that you get quotes from at least four builders as it is almost certain that each of the builders will provide different costs for exactly the same work using the same materials.
 If you only approach one or two builders, you run the risk of only obtaining high quotes, rather than getting an idea of an average.

 Click here to get a comprehensive extension cost calculation using our free extension cost calculator